The Health Department operates a State of Wisconsin Certified Water Lab for the bacterial analysis of both public and

 How can I tell if my well water is safe to drink?

 You’ll only know if your well water is safe to drink by having it tested at a Certified Lab.
 Wells are generally a safe and dependable source of drinking water – but the best way to be sure is by having the well water tested annually for bacteria.
 For more information, see our Well Water Test brochure.

 Collecting a well water sample is easy.
-For step-by-step instructions, read the Collection Procedure guide OR watch the video below .
+For step-by-step instructions, read the Well Water Sampling Instructions OR watch the video below .

 Sample bottles are available for pick-up